 Otherwise, if you think to contact the town hall by yourself, we suggest you to read our tips for your search.
 They are useful to search in Campania and of course in Sant’Angelo dei Lombardi too!

 Next picture shows the demographic trends in Sant’Angelo dei Lombardi from the Italian Unification(1861).

 This is a necessary info to understand how many people lived in the town in the past.

 To proceed faster with your research is important to know if the last name you are investigating is a frequent surname in Sant’Angelo dei Lombardi.
 As more your surname is common, as more it could be difficult to find the right branch of your ancestors family in Sant’Angelo dei Lombardi archives, expecially if you have not exact dates.

 It could be useful for you to know that some of the most common surnames in Avellino province are:

 Albanese, Bruno, Capobianco, Capone, Carbone, Cardinale, Caruso, Cioffi, Cipriano, Colucci, Coppola, Cucciniello, De Feo, De Luca, De Maio, De Simone, De Stefano, De Vito, Di Pietro, Esposito, Famiglietti, Ferraro, Festa, Fiore, Forgione, Gallo, Grasso, Graziano, Guarino, Guerriero, Iannaccone, Iuliano, Lepore, Lo Conte, Lombardi, Luongo, Matarazzo, Napolitano, Nigro, Petrillo, Picariello, Romano, Ruggiero, Russo, Santoro, Sarno, Spagnuolo, Vitale.

-If you want to discuss with other people interested in genealogy research in Sant’Angelo dei Lombardi just leave a message below in the comment area
+if you only want to discuss with other people interested in genealogy in Sant’Angelo dei Lombardi feel free to leave a message below.